dave-redfern/somnambulist-api-client/README.md

  * hydrating a paginator instance
  * appending include data

+The Collection type returned by `findBy` can be changed by overriding the `collectionClass` property, or re-implementing `findBy`.

-The locator can be re-implemented if desired as it is defined by an interface.
+The locator can be entirely re-implemented if desired as it is defined by an interface.

 A basic example can be seen in the tests.